-Todd Bowles enters his second season as defensive coordinator with the Tampa Bay Buccaneers in 2020.
+Todd Bowles enters his third season as head coach of the Tampa Bay Buccaneers following his three seasons as the team's defensive coordinator (2019-21).

-The Buccaneers also led the NFL with 96 passes defensed on the year, tied for the league lead with six defensive touchdowns, ranked third with 21 forced fumbles and finished fifth with 28 takeaways.
+The Buccaneers also led the NFL with 96 passes defensed in 2019, tied for the league lead with six defensive touchdowns, ranked third with 21 forced fumbles and finished fifth with 28 takeaways.

 In the secondary, Bowles guided a group of predominantly first and second-year players to a notable second-half turnaround in which the defense reduced its passing yards allowed per game from 293.5 in Games 1-8 to 246.8 in Games 9-16, while lowering its total yards allowed per game mark from 371.6 to 316.3 in that same span.
 The 316.3 total yards allowed per game was the sixth-best mark of any defense over its final eight games of the season.